mynk-tmr/notes/Printed/Javascript.md

 	2. A reference to **outer LEX** object (or null)
 - ERec is populated with variables during allocation phase, but are uninitialised until declared. (why TDZ exist)
 - JS engine traverses LEX chain to find variables

+**Garbage Collection**
+- performed automatically.
+We cannot force or prevent it.
+- garbage collector — a background process that monitors all objects and removes those that are _unreachable_ via chain of references from **root**
+- a root is a data which is never garbage collected — global bindings and local bindings of functions in call stack
+- To delete an object, we must delete all _incoming_ references to it.
+- If object is *weakly referenced*, it can be garbage collection if it is unreachable via hard link

+**“mark-and-sweep”** : basic garbage collection algorithm
+1. “mark” (remember) roots
+2. mark all objects they refer to
+3. visit marked objects and mark their references.
+4. repeat 3rd step until no objects can be marked
+5. remove all 'unmarked' objects

+JS engine apply many **optimizations** to speed it up
+ - **Generational collection** – objects are split into two sets: “new ones” and “old ones”.
+Objects which remain in memory for long are considered old and examined less often.
+ - **Incremental collection** – engine splits objects into multiple parts and then clear these parts one after another.
+ - **Idle-time collection** – garbage collector tries to run only while the CPU is idle

+**Memory Leaks**
+* when unused data on heap memory isn't garbage collected, leading to more memory usage over time.
+* Effects -> poor performance, slow response times, crash
+* Causes
+	* undeclared / global variables
+	* forgotten timers  & callbacks : clear timers & don't capture objects in closure
+	* Multiple event listeners : they form closures and capture DOM elements even if removed from UI.
+Hence, use `removeListener()` or `{once : true}` flag

 **Concurrency Model of JS**
 * Based on an “event loop” to carry out non-blocking I/O operations.
 It offloads certain operations to the system kernel whenever possible.